Govan–Partick Bridge: History

 The bridge was built in Belgium, taken by canal to Westdorpe in the Netherlands, where the pylon and cabling was installed.
 It was loaded onto HEBO Maritiemservice pontoon Hebo-P84, and from 7 to 13 October 2023 towed by tug Elisa to the Firth of Clyde.
 They were met at the Tail of the Bank by Clyde Marine Services tugs CMS Wrestler and Bruiser.
 Delivery was postponed due to strong gusting wind, and the vessels stayed at Greenock Ocean Terminal overnight.

 Bridge works area at Yorkhill Quay, seen from tall ship Glenlee – tugs Avontuur 2 and Elisa next to floating sheerleg crane Hebo-Lift 10, with pontoon Hebo-P84 behind the cane ship.

 On 14 October 2023 the tugs towed the crane on its pontoon up the River Clyde into Glasgow, to Pointhouse Quay just upriver from the museum.
 They moored the pontoon just past floating sheerleg crane Hebo-Lift 10 which was already there, along with the small tug Avontuur 2.
 On 17 October the floating sheerleg crane lifted the moving main span of the bridge into place on its pivot in front of Water Row, Govan, leaving it aligned with the shore so that the Clyde remains open to shipping.
 Site work continued.
 The connecting fixed span, still on the pontoon, was taken away for storage, then installed in the summer of 2024 once the north pier and approach path works were sufficiently complete.

 August 2024 view of the fixed span connected to Pointhouse Quay, seen from PS Waverley which was built at the adjacent Pointhouse shipyard.

+The construction of the two large piers on the new bridge required bespoke formwork systems, designed and manufactured in-house by Special Formwork in close collaboration with Farrans Construction.
+SF manufactured each system to support the project's specific construction methods and timelines, using high-quality materials to ensure a superior pour finish.

 The bridge opened on 7 September 2024.

+Naming

+During the building of the bridge, the city council was approached by people who suggested that the bridge be named after various individuals and organisations, including Billy Connolly, Sir Alex Ferguson, Jimmy Reid and the Merchant Navy.
+Govan Community Council launched a petition to name it in honour of Mary Barbour, a local political activist.
+The council replied that there was "no intention for the name to be anything other than the Govan-Partick Bridge given the important role that the structure will play in reinstating the historic link between the communities".